antoinejvdm/SoundScout/README.md

 # SoundScout
-SoundScout is an innovative project developed for the Extended Reality course at KU Leuven, within the departement of special computing.
+SoundScout is an innovative project developed for the Extended Reality course at KU Leuven, within the domain of Spatial Computing.